dmitriz/issue-labeler/TECHNICAL.md

 # GitHub Issue Labeler - Technical Documentation

-This document provides comprehensive technical documentation for the GitHub Issue Labeler project, explaining its architecture, key components, and how to work with the codebase.
+This document provides high-level technical documentation for the GitHub Issue Labeler project, explaining its architecture, key components, and how to work with the codebase.

 ## Table of Contents